Freelance work from home jobs.

 An increasing number of Americans have been turning to freelance work, and this trend has been accelerating.
 Some studies estimate that up to 30% of the workforce may be involved in this form of employment before 2020.
 The freelance industry is one of the fastest growing segments of the economy.
 Most of the positions allow employees a great amount of flexibility, and this includes the ability to work from home or other off site locations.
 There are dozens of mostly on-line companies that are involved in coordinating these types of positions, including Odesk, Elance, Freelancer.com, and others noted below.
+Find more information on freelance companies, positions, and sites listed below.

 Many of the these online companies that match employees and hiring employers have created what is sometimes called a Talent Exchange.
 These will allow contractors, freelancers, and other workers to offer their services to potential employers.
 Many of the positions available are for project type work that is time limited.
 However some of the work may be for longer term, on-going assignments.